By Rachel Ehrenfeld

 Libya’s coastline’s strategic importance as a step-stone to Europe was not wasted on ISIS.
 In January 2015, ISIS started to ship more than a million Muslim refugees to the Italian island of Lampedusa, just 162 nm from the Libyan coastline.
 This was followed by repeated calls for ISIS operatives to travel to Libya.
 Intelligence sources reported that “ISIS earns millions of dollars from taking part in the networks that smuggle migrants to Europe.”

-It is unknown the ISIS operatives arrived in Europe via Libya as refugees.
+It is unknown how many ISIS operatives arrived in Europe via Libya as refugees.
 But until February 18, 2016 (!)
-ISIS operatives who traveled to Libya after March 1, 2011, had the ability to return to the U.S. from any country with a U.S. Visa Waiver Program.
-This made it also easier for ISIS operatives to legally enter European countries.
+ISIS operatives who traveled to Libya after March 1, 2011, had the ability to return to the U.S. from any country with a U.S. Visa Waiver Program, which was valid at that time (the current list was updated in 2018), and which also eased ISIS operatives’ legal entry to European countries.

 Qaddafi rightly predicted that the economic, social and security problems would overwhelm Europe.
 He did not threaten Europe and demanded less than Turkey’s Islamist President Recep Tayyip Erdogan.